 While I enjoy canning for the winter months, I began to recognize my need for unprocessed food.
 My battle for nutrition is real!
 Winters are hard on humans, particularly those of us who battle chronic illness.

 In my quest for wholesome food I began delving into methods that would enable us to overwinter home-grown vegetables from our gardens.
 It soon became apparent that both fermenting and raw vegetable storage were the best option.
-Yes, we planted the gardens accordingly.
+Yes, we plant gardens accordingly.

 How Does it Work?